Becoming a Travel Agent in Utah

 Utah's growing tourism sector provides steady demand for travel agent services.
 With over 11.1 million visitors to Utah's national parks in 2024, there's consistent need for knowledgeable agents who can help travelers navigate bookings, plan itineraries, and access exclusive deals.

-No State License Required
+State License Not Required

-IATA Number Access
+Access to Your IATA Number

 Business Registration